lame/five_weeks_abroad/_posts/2017-09-23-the-one-about-how-we-smuggled-penny-into-spain.markdown

+---
+layout: post
-The One about how we smuggled Penny into Spain
+title:  "The One About How We Smuggled Penny into Spain"
-Or how we learned to stop worrying and trust the stamp
+date:   2017-09-23
+author: Saralee Morales, Ryan Kuhl
+comments: true
+tags: travel spain dog international health certificate USDA APHIS
+---

+*Or How We Learned to Stop Worrying and Trust the Stamp*

 While we were in Paris earlier this year we met an amazing couple, Chelsea and Trey Stone [Our Steppin Stones Blog].
 They were two expats in their 30s that decided to move to Spain and fulfil their dream of living abroad for a year, bringing along their Pekinese Cashman.
 Meeting them felt like a sign, giving us the inspiration for our current trip.
 Before meeting Chelsea and Trey, we had no idea that you could even bring a pet into Europe from the US.
 It’s not something that we really ever sat and talked about until after we had met them.